Canada and Spain Qualify for the 2013 World Baseball Classic

 Please e-mail us at: firstname.lastname@example.org with any questions and feedback.
 You can follow us on Twitter and become a fan on Facebook.
 To subscribe to our website and have the daily Reports sent directly to your inbox, click here and follow the link at the top of our homepage.Follow @mlbreports

 Posted on September 28, 2012, in World Baseball Classic and tagged adam loewman, baseball, beisbol, chris reed, engel beltre, mlb, team canada, team spain, team spain wbc, wbc, world baseball classic, world baseball classic 2013.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Canada and Spain Qualify for the 2013 World Baseball Classic.